WherewolfNZ/the-m-project.org/content/Bikini.md

 ### Using an LocalStorageStore

 Backbone calls Backbone.sync to persist data over a REST interface, by default M.Model / M.Collection does this nearly exact in the same way.
 But you also have the possibility to set a custom **Store** to override this to override where the data should go and come from.

-There are several stores coming with The-M-Project all based on M.Store.
+There are several storages coming with The-M-Project all based on M.Store.

 Here is an simple example to store and load data to the local storage of the browser: